IBM Cognos Analytics: Query Studio

 Query Studio allows simple queries and self-service reports to answer basic business questions.
 The report layout can be customized and data can be filtered and sorted.
 Formatting and creation of diagrams is also supported.

 Report Studio

 The Report Studio is used to create management reports.
 It offers two different modes: The professional authoring mode enables users to access the full range of Report Studio functionality.
 In this mode, users can create any type of report, including charts, maps, lists, and repeat functions.
 In professional authoring mode all types of Data (relational or multidimensional) can be used, but dynamic data can not be displayed.

-The express authoring mode has a more simple user interface, designed for non-technical users.
+The express authoring mode has a simpler user interface, designed for non-technical users.
 It enables them to create traditional financial or management reports in a more focused user interface.
 In contrast to the professional authoring mode, the express authoring mode allows the use of dynamic data.